 All pupils are encouraged to help organise and support a range of activities to contribute to local and national charities.
 In doing so we feel it is important to raise their awareness that there are people in the world less fortunate, and that people’s practical needs can be met.

 Normanhurst has a well-established Charity Committee, run by the pupils themselves, to raise funds for worthy local and national causes.
-Last year pupils supported a number of worthy charities and good causes including WE Day, GROW Project and Dylan’s Story.
+Last year pupils supported a number of worthy charities and good causes including Ali’s Gift, United World Schools and the David Ashwell Foundation.